 HSR: Everyone in the band rides … what is it about motorcycles and music that makes it such a perfect combination?

 XAVIER: Pretty much all the guys ride except one and we’re working on him … ha!
 Rock ’n’ roll and motorcycles, especially Harleys, have always been looked upon as defiant and uncompromising in nature.
-So naturally they go perfect together.
+So naturally, they go perfectly together.
 Listening to a great song gives me the same feeling as cruising down the road next to one of my brothers: Freedom, excitement and a little edge is a great combo.

 CHRIS: I think the good times are first and foremost but also the adventure that they have in common.
 Like motorcycles, a good song can take you places, whether that’s back in time or to another place on earth.
 The same as motorcycles, a good song has to be built from the ground up, attention paid to the details and all of it has to be in good working order for the best ride.